rehierl/node-tree-outliner/3-1-0-design-2.md

 **CLARIFICATION**
 A section can not be re-opened.

-The "closed" state, and the corresponding rules, can therefore also be seen to represent a guarantee, that a closed section will not change any further.
+The "closed" state, and the corresponding rules, can therefore also be seen to represent a guarantee that a closed section will not change any further.

 This guarantee is critical to an efficient TOC generator, because it allows to drop a section object once the corresponding section is closed and once the the